radiantearth/stac-api-spec/core/README.md

 While OAFeat requires that all Items must be part of a Collection, this does not mean that the Collection needs to be part of the browseable tree.
-If they are part of the tree, it is recommended that there only be one Collection in a path through the tree, and that sub-collections not be used.
+If they are part of the tree, it is recommended that there only be one Collection in a path through the tree, and that a collection never contain child collections.

 These are the two standard ways of structuring a browseable tree of catalogs, the only difference being whether the Collection is used as part of the tree or not: